Rainfall in the last year

 The diagram below shows the rainfall and levels of water in the rivers, reservoirs and underground in our area, for the last month.

 May 2017 Water situation summary

-- Flows were still below their long term averages in May, aside from after a few periods of heavy rainfall.
-The Teddington Target Flow remained at 800 Ml/d during the month in agreement with the EA.
+- Most river flows were still below their long term averages in May, aside from after a few periods of heavy rainfall.
+The Teddington Target Flow remained at 800 megalitres/day during the month in agreement with the the Environment Agency.

 - Reservoir storage on the 31 May 2017 for London as a whole was 97% (Thames Valley 98% & Lee Valley 92%) and Farmoor storage was 97%.